tijszwinkels/claude-code-session-explorer/README.md

 ## Overview

-Unlike static HTML generators, this tool provides real-time updates as your Claude Code session progresses.
+This tool provides real-time updates as your Claude Code session progresses.
 New messages appear automatically within ~1 second.

 ## Installation